jschadewald/GetDataCourseProject/README.md

 ```

 ###Insert Fourier Transform (or not) descriptions
-The next two lines use the same technique to add "Fourier.Transform.of.the" to variables beginning with "f" and to remove "t" from the rest.
+The next two lines use the same technique to add "Fourier.Transform.of.the." to variables beginning with "f" and to remove "t" from the rest.
 So for example,
 * "Mean.of.the.tBodyAcc-Z" becomes "Mean.of.the.BodyAcc-Z", ("t" is removed) and
 * "Mean.of.the.fBodyAcc-Z" becomes "Mean.of.the.Fourier.Transform.of.the.BodyAcc-Z", ("f" is replaced).